class EndpointCore(Artifact):

 y_pred = prediction_df[prediction_col]

-class_labels = sorted(list(set(y_true) | set(y_pred)))
+labels = sorted(list(set(y_true) | set(y_pred)))

-# Compute the confusion matrix (sklearn confusion_matrix)
+# Compute confusion matrix and create DataFrame

-conf_mtx = confusion_matrix(y_true, y_pred, labels=class_labels)
+conf_mtx = confusion_matrix(y_true, y_pred, labels=labels)

-conf_mtx_df = pd.DataFrame(conf_mtx, index=class_labels, columns=class_labels)
+conf_mtx_df = pd.DataFrame(conf_mtx, index=labels, columns=labels)

 conf_mtx_df.index.name = "labels"